How many rocks are in the jar?

 I found a selection of glass jars and loose parts.
 Any glass or clear container would work.

 Use whatever you have.
-Cotton ball, beads, dried pasta, paper clips, crayons, and bottle caps are some more possibilities for an estimation station.
+Cotton balls, beads, dried pasta, paper clips, crayons, and bottle caps are some more possibilities for an estimation station.

 I also wrapped some rubber bands around a wine cork.
 I got that great idea from No Time For Flashcards and their Estimate-Unwrap-Count challenge.